KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_relFiles.rst

 Here the essential elements for the installation:

--Installer,
+- Installer,

--DDL (see Table 2.5),
+- DDL (see Table 2.5),

--the single software packages.
+- the single software packages.

 .. table:: Available Data Definition Languages
     :widths: auto